projectdiscovery/notify/README.md

 The tool tries to use the default provider config (`$HOME/.config/notify/provider-config.yaml`), it can also be specified via CLI by using **provider-config** flag.

-To run the tool with custom providers config, just use the following command.
+To run the tool with custom provider config, just use the following command.

 ```sh
 notify -provider-config providers.yaml